Skip to content

 • Robustness: Includes automatic rollback in case of failures

-• Minimal privileges: Specific RBAC for only the required resources
+• Minimal privileges: Specific RBAC for only the required resources in each namespace

 Error Handling